FACT-Finder-Web-Components/magento2-ffng-module/README.md

+# DEPRECATED
+Since v2.0 base Magento 2 module supports NG, therefore using this module is obsolete.
+If you use this  module, please consider using recent version of Magento2 module

 # FACT-Finder® NG Web Components for Magento 2

 This module ensures the compatibility of our Magento 2 module with FACT-Finder® NG.